ig-66/FASA_Waterfall/README.md

 # Waterfall for FASA
 Frizzank Aeronautical Space Administration, or FASA for short, came a long time ago, in a simpler time, a time before the beautiful Waterfall effects.
 This mod brings Watterfall to FASA!

+## Progress
+The mod is not yet complete.
+Many of the engines are already modded and tested.
+RCS thrusters effects are yet to be added.

 ## Screenshots

 ![alt text](https://github.com/ig-66/FASA_Waterfall/blob/main/pics/screenshot27.png?raw=true)